taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 }
 ~~~~~~~~

-Now, you can use it by invoking the function in your dispatch method:
+Now, you can use the action creator by invoking it as function in your dispatch method:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 store.dispatch(doAddTodo('0', 'learn redux'));
 ~~~~~~~~

-Action creators return a plain action.
+Action creators return a plain action (object).
 Once again, it is not mandatory to use them, but it adds convenience and makes your code more readable in the long run.
 In addition, you can test action creators independently as functions.
 Last but not least, these action creators stay reusable because they are functions.

 ### Optional Payload

 In the book, it was mentioned earlier that actions don't need to have a payload.
 Only the action type is required.
 For instance, imagine you want to login into your Todo application.
 Therefore, you need to open up a modal where you can enter your credentials: email and password.
 You wouldn't need a payload for your action in order to open a modal.
-You only need to signalize that the modal state should be stored as open by dispatching an action.
+You only need to signalize that the modal state should be stored as "open" by dispatching an action.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~